Man arrested in fatal shooting of Migos rapper Takeoff

-HOUSTON (AP) — Police have arrested a 33-year-old man on a murder charge in the fatal shooting of rapper Takeoff, who they said was a “innocent bystander” to gunfire last month outside a bowling alley in Houston.
+HOUSTON (AP) — A 33-year-old man was arrested on a murder charge in the shooting of rapper Takeoff, who police on Friday said was an "innocent bystander" when he was struck by gunfire outside a Houston bowling alley.

-Patrick Xavier Clark was taken into custody peacefully Thursday night, Houston Police Chief Troy Finner said Friday.
-Clark is the second person arrested in connection with the shooting that wounded two other people.
+Patrick Xavier Clark was taken into custody peacefully Thursday night, Houston Police Chief Troy Finner said.
+Clark's arrest came one day after another man was charged in connection with the Nov.
+1 shooting, which authorities said followed a dispute over a dice game and wounded two other people.

+Clark was being held in jail Friday awaiting a bond hearing.
+Court records do not list an attorney who could speak for him, but indicate he was arrested as he was preparing to leave the country for Mexico.

 Born Kirsnick Khari Ball, Takeoff was the youngest member of Migos, the Grammy-nominated rap trio from suburban Atlanta that also featured his uncle Quavo and cousin Offset.

-The 28-year-old musician was one of three people police said were shot outside the downtown bowling alley around 2:30 a.m. on Nov.
-1, when a dispute erupted as about 40 people were leaving a private party at the alley.
-Police have said another man and a woman suffered non-life-threatening gunshot injuries during the shooting, in which at least two people opened fired.
+The 28-year-old musician was shot outside the downtown bowling alley at around 2:30 a.m., when police said a dispute erupted as more than 30 people were leaving a private party there.
+Police previously said another man and a woman suffered non-life-threatening gunshot injuries, and that at least two people opened fired.

 Police Sgt.
-Michael Burrow said during a Friday news conference that the shooting followed a dispute over a game of dice, but that Takeoff was not involved and was “an innocent bystander.”
+Michael Burrow said during a Friday news conference that the gunfire followed a disagreement over a “lucrative” game of dice, but that Takeoff was not involved and was “an innocent bystander.”
+Finner said police do not know whether Clark was invited to the party or if he knew Takeoff.

+Every person on the scene left without talking to police, Burrow said.
+Some of those people have since been located by the authorities, who have also worked to piece together events with ballistics, video and audio recordings, according to Burrow.
+He said investigators are still trying to track down witnesses.

+“We will be looking to find you,” he said.
+“It will be easier if you come find us.”

 Fans and other performers, including Drake and Justin Bieber, celebrated Takeoff's musical legacy in a memorial service last month in Atlanta.

-Note: This story was first published on December 2, 2022.
-It was updated on December 3, 2022 because The Associated Press erroneously reported Takeoff never released a solo record.
-He released the solo album “The Last Rocket” in 2018.